 Key Contributions

-• Establishes AI red-teaming as a sociotechnical problem domain rather than a technical evaluation method.
+• Reframes AI red-teaming as a sociotechnical problem rather than a purely technical or compliance issue.

-• Develops a structured analogy between red-teaming and commercial content moderation, exposing shared dynamics of harm definition, labor arbitrage, and worker harm.
+• Develops a structured comparison between red-teaming and commercial content moderation, extracting transferable lessons about values, labor, and worker harm.

-• Issues a programmatic call for a cross-disciplinary research network spanning CS, social science, humanities, and law.
+• Issues a programmatic call for a cross-disciplinary research network (computer science, social science, humanities, law).

 Methods